 The invention of the steam engine, the advent of electricity, the discovery of the transistor and the internet all belong in this category.
-They all mark the last three industrial revolutions as defined by Karl Schwab, economist, founder of the Davos Economic Forum and the author of the book “The Fourth Industrial Revolution”.
+They all mark the last three industrial revolutions as defined by Klaus Schwab, economist, founder of the Davos Economic Forum and the author of the book “The Fourth Industrial Revolution”.

 The Industrial Revolution that we are experiencing today will up-end our current paradigm beyond anything imaginable, and it will do it in just a few decades from now.
 Robotics and 3D printing, nanotechnologies, genetic engineering, artificial intelligence, quantum computing… There are so many new sciences and techniques that will completely transform our world… As long as you can rely on some solid fundamentals – in this case structured, verified, transparent and incorruptible data.